usask-rc/radiam-hubzero/com_radiam/README.md

 Installation
 ============

-When downloaded as a ZIP file from http://help.hubzero.org unzip and place the resulting directory into YOUR_HUB_WEBROOT/app/components
+When downloaded as a ZIP file, unzip and place the resulting directory into YOUR_HUB_WEBROOT/app/components

 The final result should look like: